andreifoldes/o-timeusediary/docs/data-structure.md

 - **Authentication:** Via experimentID in activities.json
 - **Redirect:** Automatic redirect to thank you page after success

+> **🔌 Database Integration:** The `sendData()` function can be easily modified to send data directly to a relational database instead of OSF.
+The timeline data is already structured as clean, normalized tabular records perfect for PostgreSQL, MySQL, or other database systems.
+Simply update the endpoint and data handling in `js/utils.js:sendData()`.

 ### Method 2: Local CSV Download

 Downloads CSV file directly to participant's computer.
 Used as fallback or when DataPipe is unavailable.